anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 - Find a way to extract sub-matrices from top-left to right in a descending order(top to bottom) in the original matrix (bigger matrix) which has the same size as the kernel;
 - Use the function built to compute the resulting matrix in an element-wise fashion;
 - Take the resulting matrix and sum all the elements inside it.
 Save the value in a secure place where it will serve as an element of the final convolution matrix;
-- Repeat step 3 until we have exhausted all the possible positions given by the matrix size, the kernel, and the move set to 1 from left to right (This move is called stride).
+- Repeat from step 3 until we have exhausted all the possible positions given by the matrix size, the kernel, and the move set to 1 from left to right (This move is called stride).

 <br/>